ALPHA GRAY

 I looked at her calmly and replied, "Don't worry, I'll deal with her when I return.
 She'll get the punishment she deserves."

-My warriors followed my lead, their bodies transforming into sleek, powerful wolves.
+After giving my mate a nod, I stepped out of the pack house.
+The cool morning air hit me as I made my way to the open grounds.
+Without hesitation, I shifted into my wolf form.
+My warriors followed my lead.
+Their bodies transformed into sleek, powerful wolves.
 As soon as the last of us had shifted, we set off at a swift pace, our paws pounding the earth as we ran toward the woods, bound for the pack's border.

 As we reached the border, I raised my head and sniffed the air.
 I could smell the unfamiliar scent all over the place, indicating that we had another company here and unwanted visitors.

-My eyes scanned the surroundings before settling on the Beta of my rival pack.
-I saw him standing there, his eyes fixed on me with a calculating gaze.
-Parker, the Beta of the Red Claw pack, was a tall, imposing figure with a scar above his left eyebrow.
+The Beta of the Red Claw pack was an imposing figure with a scar above his left eyebrow.
 He was known for his cunning and ruthlessness, and I had no doubt that he was here to cause trouble.

-"Parker," I said, my voice cold and unfriendly.
+"Parker!"
+I said, my voice cold and unfriendly.
 "What brings you to my pack?"

-Parker smiled, his eyes glinting with amusement.
 "I come bearing a message from my Alpha," he said, his voice dripping with sarcasm.
 "A message that I think you'll find... enlightening."

+I raised an eyebrow.
+He got my attention despite the fact that I despised him.
 But as Parker began to speak, I felt a sense of unease growing inside me.
 This was not going to be good.

 "What does Alpha Devon want, Parker?"
 I asked, my voice dripping with arrogance.

-Parker's eyes locked onto mine, his expression neutral.
-"He's aware of your Luna identity, Alpha Gray.
-He's willing to call off his attack if you agree to his terms.”
+"He's aware of your Luna identity, Alpha,” Parker replied.
+“He's willing to call off his attack if you agree to his terms.”

 My jaw clenched.
 Speculation flooded my mind as I tried to guess what Alpha Devon wanted from me.
-And what would be the cost of refusing his demands?

 "Tell me more," I said, my voice firm as I took a step closer to Parker.

-Parker's expression remained neutral, but his eyes seemed to gleam with a hint of malice.
 "My Alpha wants you to stop claiming the land near our pack's border and cease your attacks on his pack.
 If you refuse, he'll retaliate and take... collateral.”

-My anger erupted as I realized what Parker was implying.
-"You mean Luna," I growled, my voice barely above a whisper but radiating with anger.
+"You mean my Luna," I growled, my voice barely above a whisper but radiating with anger.

-Parker's gaze met mine, his eyes piercing and unyielding.
-"Yes, Alpha.
-Alpha Devon will take Luna as collateral to ensure your cooperation."
+"Yes, Alpha,” Parker replied immediately.
+“Alpha Devon will take your Luna as collateral to ensure your cooperation."

 Fury coursed through my veins as I struggled to maintain control.
-My wolf growled, sensing danger to our Luna.
+My wolf growled because we sensed danger to our Luna.
+I felt my anger surge like a wildfire, consuming me whole and making my Alpha wolf surface.

-I felt my anger surge like a wildfire, consuming me whole.
 "How dare he!"
 I roared, slamming my fist on the nearest surface.
 The sound echoed through the air, making Parker take a step back.

 My eyes blazed with fury as I turned to Parker.
 "You tell Alpha Devon that I'll never back down.
-I'll never surrender Luna or our land to him."
+I'll never surrender my Luna or our land to him."

 Parker's expression remained calm, but I could sense a hint of wariness behind his eyes.

-"Alpha, consider the life of your Luna—”
+"Consider?”
 I cut him off, my voice a low growl.
-"Consider?
-You think I should consider surrendering the woman I love to that monster?
-Never."
+“You think I should consider surrendering the woman I love to that monster?
+Never!"

 My temper flared, anger boiling over as I fixed Parker with a fierce glare.
-"You're using Luna as leverage to control me?"
-I growled, my voice low and menacing.

 Parker took a step back, his eyes wide with fear.
 "Alpha, you have a choice—”

-But I was beyond reason.
+This time, I was beyond reason.
 My rage consumed me, and I felt my body begin to shift.
 My muscles tensed, my senses heightened, and my vision blurred.

 Parker dodged and weaved, trying to avoid my snapping jaws.
-"Alpha, stop!
-I'm just the messenger!”

 “Kill me, and Alpha Devon will kill Elder Winston the moment you lay your fingers on me, Alpha!”
 A challenging word came from Beta Parker.